oroinc/documentation/user/back-office/customers/customers/import.rst

 7. **Launch import:** After successful validation, click **Import File**.
 8. Click **Cancel** to decline the import.

 .. important:: Interactive status messages inform about the import progress, and once the import is complete, the changes are reflected in the list upon refresh.
-Additionally, an email message with the import status is delivered to your mailbox.
+An email message with the import status is also delivered to your mailbox.

 **Import File** option helps import the customer information using the .csv file that follows the customer details data structure.